Emberwhirl/muw-touying-community/README.md

-# Typst/Touying Template for MedUni Wien
+# Typst/Touying Slide Template for MedUni Wien

-This is a template built on [`Touying`](https://github.com/touying-typ/touying) to create presentation slides that captures the design of the official PowerPoint templates following [Medizinischen Universität Wien Corporate Design](https://www.meduniwien.ac.at/web/en/studierende/service-center/meduni-wien-vorlagen/).
+This is a template built on [`Touying`](https://github.com/touying-typ/touying) to create presentation slides that captures the design of the official PowerPoint templates following Medizinischen Universität Wien [Corporate Design](https://www.meduniwien.ac.at/web/en/studierende/service-center/meduni-wien-vorlagen/).

 ## Disclaimer